TamaraCucumides/Grables/README.md

-# Grables: Tabular Learning Beyond Independent Rows
+# Grables: When Graph Structure Helps Tabular Prediction

 This repository contains the code used to generate the experimental results for our paper.